COMP1100 Assignment 1, Semester 2 2023

 tests/ShapesTest.hs

-contains some unit tests - simple checks that verify small parts of your program are working correctly.
-You are not required to write tests for this assignment, but you might find it useful to do so. -
+contains some unit tests - simple checks that can help to verify that Task 1 of your program is working correctly.
+You are not required to write your own tests for this assignment, but you might find it useful to do so. -

 tests/Testing.hs